bigdata-i523/sample-hid000/README.md

 * Mind the ```quotes and do not forget them```.
 Please do not delete the quotes, and keep the #
 * Remove all sections that you have not yet worked on.
-* obviously your hid does not have a sample- in front of it, so you need to remove that from your README
+* Obviously your hid does not have a sample- in front of it, so you need to remove that from your README

 # Owner